There are a lot of big shakeups coming to the retail pharmacy business.

 Think outside-of-the-box kind of ideas like offering transportation for patients to checkups and “access to food services” right at your local store.

-The rollout of a proprietary tool called RX Saving Finder that began in mid-2018 will continue in the new year.
+The rollout of a proprietary tool called RX Saving Finder that began in mid-2018 is continuing in 2019.

 Additionally, the RX Savings Finder will identify generics or other therapies that could be cheaper and still work for your medical condition.